 Did we ever heard comparison testing?
 This is much needed for migration projects from legacy system to modernized system agent compensation system.
 This can be extended to any sectors but need is existing system is giving payout and new system should also payout the same or helpdesk team should have the details on known differences between two systems.

-Let’s think the situation – You as agent were getting the pay check based on existing legacy system.
-If you get 1$ less in new modernized system than what you have been paid in existing system, would you agree?
+Let’s think the situation – You as an agent were getting the pay check based on an existing legacy system.
+If you get 1$ less in new modernized system than what you have been paid in an existing system, would you agree?
 You call helpdesk and would be eager to know why paycheck is lesser than expected.
-If 1$ payout by modernized system is greater than what has been paid by existing system, company balance sheet would be dragged and company profit and loss account would be affected heavily.
-Both the scenarios are not advisable.
+If 1$ payout by the modernized system is greater than what has been paid by the existing system, the company balance sheet would be dragged and company profit and loss account would be affected heavily.
+Both scenarios are not advisable.
 This blog is to understand the steps for comparison testing and the factors influencing the comparison testing.

 Importance of comparison testing:-

 - Upstream systems (Policy admin system) was sending the data based on their requirements.
 Agency incentive management system is having business event matrix to get the data from Policy admin systems and most of the cases, business event matrix didn’t match with policy admin system requirements due to many reasons.
 Upstream systems and Agent compensation system could be managed as two entities.

 - Missed requirements as business drafted the requirements based on existing system and not based on new modernized system need.